Promoting Concept Of `Green Entrepreneurship Stressed To Combat Climate Change Damages - UrduPoint

 Unprecedented increase in natural disasters through out the world has made a realization among people at global level of giving due consideration to nature by including social profit in our priority list in parallel with economic gains, he continued.

-Now its time to think at collective level as what to do and what role we can assign to youth of the country to assume in making its niche in developing green economy, Dr. Ansir asked.
+Now it's time to think at the collective level as to what to do and what role we can assign to youth of the country to assume in making its niche in developing green economy, Dr. Ansir asked.

 This concept of Green Entrepreneurship is also creating a very big opportunity for our youth to work over sustainable governance for educating exporters through advocacy on this practice without adoption of which business cannot be continued in future, he opined.